 The U.S. sanctions discussed in this paper are more extensive than those imposed, to date, by the United Nations Security Council.
 However, some of the U.N. sanctions are similar to some unilateral U.S. sanctions and sanctions that have been imposed separately by U.S. allies.
 As part of a multilateral process of attempting to convince Iran to choose the path of negotiations or face further penalty, during 2006-2008, three U.N.
 Security Council resolutions-1737, 1747, and 1803-imposed sanctions primarily on Iran's weapons of mass destruction (WMD) infrastructure.
 While pressing for sanctions, the multilateral group negotiation with Iran ("P5+1:" the Security Council permanent members, plus Germany) at the same time offered Iran incentives to suspend uranium enrichment; the last meeting between Iran and the P5+1 to discuss these issues was in July 2008.
 The negotiations made little progress, and then entered a hiatus for the U.S. presidential election, the establishment of the Obama Administration, and then the Iranian presidential election.
+Iranian entities and persons sanctioned by the United Nations are included in Table 2 at the end of this paper.

-&lt;sup>15 The provision contains certain exceptions to ensure the safety of astronauts, but it nonetheless threatened to limit U.S. access to the international space station after April 2006, when Russia started charging the United States for transportation on its Soyuz spacecraft.
+&lt;sup>17 The provision contains certain exceptions to ensure the safety of astronauts, but it nonetheless threatened to limit U.S. access to the international space station after April 2006, when Russia started charging the United States for transportation on its Soyuz spacecraft.
 Legislation in the 109th Congress (S. 1713, P.L.
 109-112) amended the provision in order to facilitate continued U.S. access and extended INA sanctions provisions to Syria.

-&lt;sup>16 Warrick, Joby.
+&lt;sup>18 Warrick, Joby.
 "Iran Using Fronts to Get Bomb Parts From U.S." Washington Post, January 11, 2009; Institute for Science and International Security.
 "Iranian Entities' Illicit Military Procurement Networks."
 David Albright, Paul Brannan, and Andrea Scheel.
 January 12, 2009.

 As noted above, talks resumed on October 1, 2009, and were viewed as productive.
+However, Iran's refusal to agree to implementing terms by the end of 2009 has prompted renew discussions between the United States and its partners about new international sanctions.

-Had they not been, a U.N. ban on gasoline sales to Iran might have been discussed, although comments by the Russian and French Foreign Ministers during September 10-21, 2009, suggest that support for such a step within the U.N.
+Previous P5+1 discussions have focused on a U.N. ban on gasoline sales to Iran, although comments by the Russian and French Foreign Ministers since September 2009 suggest that support for such a step within the U.N.
 Security Council is lacking.
-Other ideas reportedly under discussion include a British proposal to ban worldwide investment in Iran's energy sector, which would represent a U.N. endorsement of the key concept of the Iran Sanctions Act, and a ban on transactions with a broader range of Iranian banks.
-As noted, these ideas are likely on hold unless and until Iran's commitments made on October 1, 2009, particularly the commitment to send out its low-enriched uranium for reprocessing abroad, are tested.
+Other ideas reportedly under discussion include a British proposal to ban worldwide investment in Iran's energy sector, which would represent a U.N. endorsement of the key concept of the Iran Sanctions Act, although this idea, too, appears to lack Russian or Chinese support.
+Proposals that, during late 2009, appeared to have Russian and Chinese support have included a ban on transactions with a broader range of Iranian banks; sanctioning shipping insurance or other shipping facilitation services to Iran; and mandatory travel bans on certain regime officials, particularly those in the Revolutionary Guard.